 (24) Competitive Housing Tax Credits (HTC)--Tax credits available from the State Housing Credit Ceiling.

-(25) Compliance Period--With respect to a building financed, in part with proceeds of Housing Tax Credits, the period of fifteen (15) taxable years, beginning with the first taxable year of the credit period pursuant to Code, §42(i)(1).
+(25) Compliance Period--With respect to a building financed, in part with proceeds of Housing Tax Credits, the period of 15 taxable years, beginning with the first taxable year of the credit period pursuant to Code, §42(i)(1).

 (26) Continuously Occupied--The same household has resided in the Unit for at least twelve (12) months.